overture-stack/genomic-data-playground/README.md

 ### <a name="portal-services-interaction-examples"></a>Interaction Examples with Portal Services

 #### <a name="special-arranger-note"></a>Special Notes for the Arranger Portal
-In order to use Arranger with an elasticsearch index, the index must have compatible mappings.
+In order to use `arranger` with an elasticsearch index, the index must have compatible mappings.
 Arranger expects elasticsearch fields to be of type `keyword` instead of type `text`.

-For this reason, the [Automatic Index Creation](#automatic-index-creation) feature of `maestro` is leveraged, to create the correct elasticsearch mapping for the `file_centric` index.
-Without a predefined index mapping, elasticsearch will infer the type of a field as `text` which is incompatible with Arranger.
+For this reason, the [Automatic Index Creation](#automatic-index-creation) feature of `maestro` is leveraged
+\to create the correct elasticsearch mapping for the `file_centric` index.
+Without a predefined index mapping, elasticsearch will infer the type of a field as `text` which is incompatible with `arranger`.
 In addition, it is not possible to change the type of a field after documents have been indexed.

 [Back to Contents](#toc)